 - Add the chickpeas to the baking sheet lined with parchment paper, and set aside.

-- While that cooks, chop the veggies.
+- In the meantime, chop the veggies.

 - Remove the baked jackfruit and chickpeas from the oven.
 Let cool for 10-15 minutes, then transfer to a large bowl.